Tier 1 – Education Firm – Chambers and Partners 2024

 Rook Irwin Sweeney are extremely knowledgeable and committed to what they do.
-They are efficient, polite and patient, as well as effective. – Chambers & Partners 2023, Education
+They are efficient, polite and patient, as well as effective. – Chambers and Partners 2023

-Bringing with them many years of experience, the education practice has a particular focus on individuals with disabilities. – Legal 500 2023, Tier 2, Education
+Bringing with them many years of experience, the education practice has a particular focus on individuals with disabilities. – Legal 500 2023

 Our solicitors are some of the country’s leading specialists in education law and children’s human rights.